Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 - Preview Export: Exports the currently displayed preview to a file in `screenshots/tfcgenviewer`
 - Seed: Sets the seed to use in the preview

-Underneath those options is a button labeled *Apply*, this recreates the preview with the current options
+Underneath those options are three buttons, *Apply*, *Export Preview* and *Edit Rocks*. *Apply* recreates the preview with the current options, *Export Preview* saves the current preview to a file in the `screenshots/tfcgenveiwer` folder, and *Edit Rocks* opens the [rock editor sub-screen](rock-editor/)

 ### Buttons